Skip to content

 iOS

 Your barcode scan history syncs across every device on your iCloud account.
-Scan a shelf of products on the iPhone, review the list on the iPad, export the CSV from the Mac - same history, no exporting back and forth.
+Scan a shelf of products on the iPhone, review the list on the iPad, title and share scans from the Mac - one synced history, nothing to move by hand.

 Supported Formats (19 Total)